MPI-Dortmund/transphire/docs/source/tutorial/introduction.rst

 Now adjust the settings to match the needs for your facility.
 This helps especially beginner users to avoid making errors during setup.

-For the tutorial data set you can download the template from **here**.